The ideal reference book for modern .NET concurrency.Jon Skeet (Google)

 This book does contain an introduction to concurrency (multithreading, asynchronous programming, etc).
 However, it is not an introduction to C# or .NET.
 I do expect my readers to understand delegates, lambda expressions, LINQ, OOP, etc. If you need help in these areas, there are other great books that cover these topics far better than I could do.

 By focusing only on modern coding practices, and by avoiding "fluff", I've kept the book short.
-It's 200 pages, a portable size.
+It's only a little more than 250 pages, a portable size.
 The vast majority of these pages are recipes written with an extremely practical mindset, so they can be used as a ready reference for the modern developer.